Alok-Kr-Singh22/Sudoku-Solver/README.md

 ## Overview

 This project implements a Sudoku solver in C++.
-The solver reads a Sudoku puzzle either from user input or from a file, validates the input, and then employs a backtracking algorithm to solve the puzzle.
+The solver reads a Sudoku puzzle either from user input or from a file, validates the input, and employs a backtracking algorithm to solve the puzzle.

 ## Features